-5. PLACING WIRE ELSEWHERE THAN OVER STREET OR HIGHWAY
+5. PLACING WIRE OTHER THAN OVER STREET OR HIGHWAY

-5.01 When placing a drop wire elsewhere than over a street or highway, follow the methods outlined in Part 3 or 4 if these procedures are necessary in order to raise the wire safely, such as when spanning from one building to another.
+5.01 When placing a drop wire other than over a street or highway, follow the methods outlined in 3. or 4. if these procedures are necessary in order to raise the wire safely, such as when spanning from one building to another.
 Otherwise, place the wire as follows: